TechColab/uEVSE/README.md

 Probably about the same size and cost.

 ## ESP_EVSE first test
-My mini ESP-01 prototype carrier board was ideal for this with the addition of a 3-pin 3.3V miniaturee DC-DC regulator and a couple of capacitors.
-Using a very simple Arduino sketch of little more than four delayMicroseconds() calls, this was immdiately more stablee than the 555.
+My mini ESP-01 prototype carrier board was ideal for this with the addition of a 3-pin 3.3V miniature DC-DC regulator and a couple of capacitors.
+I use the ESP-01S pin2 for the CP and pin1 for the complimentary PE after a deadband delay.
+It was a simple sketch with some initial debug info on the serial then little more than four delayMicroseconds() calls.
+This was immdiately more stable than the 555.
 I just added a 4424 driver IC to the patch-bay area and the 1k resistor at the output to get it working.
 There are still the occasional drawn-out delays and it took a while to get the frequency and duty right but I was confident enough to let it on over-night.
 I had the duty set for about 6A and after 6h50m on the cheap tariff it had charged 8.89kWh.
 A success.

 ## To do
+Write a new sketch to use interrupts from the hardware timer which should improve the stability and free-up the main loop for a web-app UI.
+The pin0 button (for programming) is still usable for user interaction, possibly via magnetic hall-switch to maintain IP65.
-I will look into the pin usage so I can use 2 pins to drive each part of the H-bridge separately to get a good dead-zone.
+I will look into the LED pin usage so I can use 2 pins to drive each part of the H-bridge separately to get a good dead-zone.
-I would like an input for user interaction, possibly via magnetic hall-switch to maintain IP65.
 If there is stil a pin free, then I would put an addressable RGB LED on it, for user feedback.
 To be continued.